jgato/jgato/random_docs/ACM_and_RH_installations.md

 And finally we have all the pieces.

-Metal3 mounts the BMC VirtualMedia with these shorter ISOs, and these bots with the customized mini-iso.
+Metal3 mounts the BMC VirtualMedia with these shorter ISOs, and these boots with the customized mini-iso.

 ## Booting the servers and connecting to the Assisted Installer Service

 The server boots with the mini-iso and the custom configuration.
 Immediately, it downloads the rootfs from the url pointed by the AgentServiceConfig.
-The rootfs plut the mini-iso provides a full OS.
+The rootfs plus the mini-iso provides a full OS.
+Remember: this is not the OCP ISO, this is just the ISO that boots the server for the installation.

-When the full ISO created and running, the server will try to register itself with the Assisted Service.
-In order to identify the new server, this will use an api-key, also customized together with the ISO.
-If the registering is oka, it will download an Assisted Installer Agent that will start the installation.
+The installation ISO contains also an Agent (Assisted Agent) with the information about: how to contact the Assisted Service in the hub cluster (urls, auth, etc).

 ## Assisted Service and Assisted Agent

-Once the Agent is running on each installing host, and these has been correctly registered, you will see the installation process starting.

-During the installation, the communication is always from the Assisted Agent  -> Assisted Service.
-The Assisted Agent (Spoke side) is doing the different steps, and it notifies that to the Assisted Service (Hub side).
-It is also created, on the Hub side, a new Resource called Agent.
+That Assisted Agent starts running and calls back to the Assisted Service using https to "register".
+When that happens, the service creates the Agent Resource (CR) in the hub cluster.
 Here it is collected all the information provided by the Assisted Agent on each installing host.
-It also contains all the hardware inventoy and the validations about memory, cpus, disks, etc. There is one Agent object, for each installing host.
+It also contains all the hardware inventory and the validations about memory, cpus, disks, etc. There is one Agent object, for each installing host.

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1